nyorain/vil/docs/own/ideas.md

   don't hook anything.
 Instead just insert our own command buffers (before and after) into the submission stream where we write out timestamps

+- (low prio) add also full batch (e.g. vkQueueSubmit/vkQueueBindSparse) timings?
+  Would require custom cb recording on our side

 - When clicking on a flag, extension name or something, link to vulkan api spec regarding that item?
 Not sure how easy to do.
   Also e.g. for enabled extensions, features, etc.